 NEW!
 Initial Public Offerings: Leading Financial Advisors On Equity Compensation Planning

 An initial public offering (IPO) presents unique planning circumstances for employees with equity compensation and holdings of company shares.
 Before your company goes public, you need to understand what will happen and what you need to prepare for.
 We asked several leading financial advisors, from a variety of US regions, for their ideas on pre- and post-IPO planning.
 Below are their responses, presented in their own words.
+For additional advisor insights into IPO planning, see another article on this website, Stockbrokers' Secrets: 5 Financial-Planning Insights For Equity Compensation At IPO Companies.

 Rebecca J. Conner, CPA, CFP®